Research shows that one in eight real estate agents will spend more than $20,000 on marketing initiatives this year.

 Your sales book is a critical resource that can help define how you communicate with and manage leads.
 If you notice that your recorded sales numbers are dwindling, take a closer look at the strategies you’re using.
 In some cases, a sales call can help clarify the situation.

-In your plan, be sure to include language around post-call follow-ups.
+In your real estate marketing plan, be sure to include language around post-call follow-ups.
 After each sales call, you’ll need to adjust your recorded lead status.

 If the lead is still not ready to move into the next lifecycle phase, it’s time to revert back and reassign it to the marketing phase.
 From here, you can retarget the lead with the right content.

-Include this language in your marketing plan so you know the next steps to take after you’ve implemented Steps 1 through 4.
+Include this language in your real estate marketing plan so you know the next steps to take after you’ve implemented Steps 1 through 4.

 You pour your heart and soul into your real estate business, and you should reap the benefits of that hard work.
 Yet, a waiting list of clients and a stellar reputation don’t happen overnight.